instaclustr/terraform-provider-instaclustr/README.md

 - Ease of integration into existing terraform or automated CI/CD based workflows
 - Ease of customisation and configuration in order to meet operational requirements
 - Use of existing Instaclustr authentication methodologies

-**Warning**
-There are two main versions of this plugin, **V1** and **V2**, with **v2** being the [actively developed branch](https://github.com/instaclustr/terraform-provider-instaclustr/tree/provider-v2).
-The first version of the plugin remains the default [master](https://github.com/instaclustr/terraform-provider-instaclustr) branch and is in a maintenance phase.
-At some point soon we will switch the default github branch to be **V2** but for now please be aware of this.

 ## Support Contact
 Please reach out to support@instaclustr.com for issues on Terraform Provider **V1** and Terraform Provider **V2**.